 2. Chef Software: Industry Content and Courses

 Chef Software provides DevOps automation tools to enable enterprises to overcome the complexities involved with automating their infrastructure, security, systems, and applications.
 To use Chef’s tools, you need to know Ruby and have knowledge of DevOps.
 With that in mind, Chef created courses through its Learn Chef online university that teach developers the fundamental skills you need to be successful not just with their products, but with many other tools and software.

-When people are searching for resources to learn Ruby, Chef’s courses appear on the results page.
-When developers are finding out more about the course, or when they enroll and start learning, they can also investigate the company and the product to see if it looks useful for them.
+When people search for resources to learn Ruby, Chef’s courses appear on the results page.
+When developers find out more about the course, or when they enroll and start learning, they can also investigate the company and the product to see if it looks useful for them.

 3. Arrikto: Personalized Learning and Certificates

-Within Arrikto Academy, users get access to a personalized dashboard where they can customize their accounts and profile.
-With the on-demand, self-paced courses, learners can also save their progress and pick up where they left off.
+Within Arrikto Academy, users can access a personalized dashboard to customize their accounts and profiles.
+With the on-demand, self-paced courses, learners can save their progress and pick up where they left off.

-Once learners have completed a course, users receive an HTML certificate that includes their name, course, and date of completion.
+Once learners have completed a course, users receive an HTML certificate that includes their name, course, and completion date.
 These certificates are shareable on LinkedIn and other mediums.
 They can view and search for their active courses, resume in-progress courses, and access certificates.

 4. Redis: Better Access to Learner Data

 Real-time data platform Redis built courses that cover basic principles of databases, advanced concepts, and theories, in addition to courses that covered specific features within Redis’ products.
 In exchange for getting these free courses, developers register and provide an email address.
 Once Redis has those email addresses, it can analyze that data and look for patterns and important nuggets of information, such as clusters of users who work at the same company.
 Redis’ sales team can reach out to these high purchase intent accounts.
 As these courses last around six weeks, people who complete them are regarded as strong MQLs.